-Professional, experienced architectural, management, construction services with our simple aim is to make your life as easy as possible during the design and construction process.
-With offices based in Chorley town centre and Preston Road in Whittle-le-Woods we have a team of Chartered experienced architectural design professionals with passion for creative innovative design.
+Professional, experienced architectural, management, and construction services with our simple aim is to make your life as easy as possible during the design and construction process.
+With offices based in Chorley town centre and Preston Road in Whittle-le-Woods, we have a team of Chartered experienced architectural design professionals with a passion for creative, innovative design.

-SDA Architecture Ltd is a long established and experienced company who can advise and guide you through the complex web of rules, regulations and contractual obligations connected with planning and building regulation applications.
-Our award winning design studios are friendly, inviting and relaxing so that you can feel at ease when discussing your project, ideas and aspirations.
+SDA Architecture Ltd is a long-established and experienced company that can advise and guide you through the complex web of rules, regulations and contractual obligations connected with planning and building regulation applications.
+Our award-winning design studios are friendly, inviting and relaxing so that you can feel at ease when discussing your project, ideas and aspirations.

 We maintain a full professional indemnity insurance policy covering all works undertaken for your peace of mind.
-It is paramount that whoever you choose to produce your designs has up to date Professional Indemnity Insurances, word of warning it is not mandatory for architectural designers, architects or building consultants to hold the insurance, without it your design is not insured if anything goes wrong.
+Therefore, it is paramount that whoever you choose to produce your designs has up-to-date Professional Indemnity Insurances; word of warning, architectural designers, architects or building consultants don’t need to hold the insurance; without it, your design is not insured if anything goes wrong.

-Planning permission is the consent of the Council as Local Planning Authority to carry out development of land or buildings.
-For further information please visit the Governments planning portal
+Planning permission is the consent of the Council as a Local Planning Authority to carry out the development of land or buildings.
+For further information, please visit the Governmentsplanning portal

 You can make certain types of minor changes to your house without needing to apply for planning permission.
 These are called “permitted development rights”.
-They derive from a general planning permission granted not by the local authority but by Parliament.
-Bear in mind that the permitted development rights which apply to many common projects for houses do not always apply to flats, maisonettes or other buildings.
+They derive from general planning permission granted not by the local authority but by Parliament.
+Remember that the permitted development rights that apply to many common projects for houses do not always apply to flats, maisonettes or other buildings.

 In some areas of the country, known generally as ‘designated areas’, permitted development rights are more restricted.
-If your property is within a Conservation Area, a National Park, an Area of Outstanding Natural Beauty, you will need to apply for planning permission for certain types of work which do not need an application in other areas.
+For example, suppose your property is within a Conservation Area, a National Park, or an Area of Outstanding Natural Beauty.
+In that case, you will need to apply for planning permission for certain types of work which do not need an application in other areas.
 There are also different requirements if the property is a listed building.

-Local authority planning departments advise an application usually takes 6-8 weeks, however this period can extend if complications are encountered.
-Currently many Local Authorities are requesting that prior to submitting an application that a pre-application is carried out, to review and appraise the application prior to formal submission.
+Local authority planning departments advise an application usually takes 6-8 weeks.
+However, this period can extend if complications are encountered.
+Currently, many Local Authorities request that prior to submitting an application, a pre-application is carried out to review and appraise the application prior to formal submission.

-The Design and Access Statement is a detail planning report accompanying and supporting a planning application.
-Its purpose is to illustrate the process that has led to the development proposal, and to explain and justify the proposal in a structured way.
-The reports can be short or pages long dependant on how complex the site location is.
+The Design and Access Statement is a detailed planning report supporting a planning application.
+Its purpose is to illustrate the process that has led to the development proposal and to explain and justify the proposal in a structured way.
+The reports can be short or pages long, depending on the site location’s complexity.

-No, as part of our professional service we submit and process the applications on your behalf and act as your ‘Agent’ throughout the planning process to liaise with you and the Local Authorities to make sure that the process is a smooth one.
+No, as part of our professional service, we submit and process the applications on your behalf and act as your ‘Agent’ throughout the planning process to liaise with you and the Local Authorities to make sure that the process is smooth.

-The Building Regulations apply to building work and set standards for the design and construction of buildings to ensure the safety and health for people in or about those buildings.
-They also include requirements to ensure that fuel and power is conserved and facilities are provided for people, including those with disabilities, to access and move around inside buildings.
+The Building Regulations apply to building work and set standards for the design and construction of buildings to ensure the safety and health of people in or about those buildings.
+They also include requirements to ensure that fuel and power are conserved and facilities for people with disabilities to access and move around inside buildings.

-Most building works in the United Kingdom require Building Regulation approval prior to starting the project, however not all, SDA Architecture can assess your proposed project and advise on the requirement for a building regulations application.
-We can then prepare all relevant drawings, documentation and prepare the application for you.
+Most building works in the United Kingdom require approval before starting the project.
+However, not all SDA Architecture can assess your proposed project and advise on the requirement for a building regulations application.
+We can then prepare all relevant drawings, documentation, and the application for you.

 No, Building Regulations approval is a separate matter from obtaining planning permission.
-Similarly, receiving any planning permission which your work may require is not the same as taking action to ensure that it complies with the Building Regulations.
-If you are unsure about your project contact us on 01257 441 512 or email us at firstname.lastname@example.org.
+Similarly, receiving any planning permission your work may require is not the same as taking action to ensure that it complies with the Building Regulations.
+If you are unsure about your project, contact us at 01257 441 512 or email us at firstname.lastname@example.org.

-There are a number of pieces of legislation that relate to the standards of premises or construction and, depending on the type of premises and whether any building work is being carried out, one or more could apply at any given time.
+Several pieces of legislation related to the standards of premises or construction.
+Depending on the premises and whether any building work is being carried out, one or more could apply at any time.

-The Building Regulations are made under powers provided in the Building Act 1984, and apply in England and Wales.
-The current edition of the regulations is ‘The Building Regulations 2000′ (as amended) and the majority of building projects are required to comply with them.
+The Building Regulations are made under powers provided in the Building Act 1984 and apply in England and Wales.
+The current edition of the regulations is ‘The Building Regulations 2000′ (as amended), and most building projects must comply with them.

 The Building Regulations contain various sections (A-Q) dealing with definitions, procedures, and what is expected in terms of the technical performance of building work.

 A building notice allows immediate site start with a Building Regulation full plans application not being required.
-If you decide to use this procedure you need to be confident that the work will comply with the Building Regulations or you will risk having to correct any work you carry out if your local authority requests this.
-In this respect you do not have the protection provided by the approval of ‘full plans’.
-We strongly advise a set of plans are produced, agreed and checked prior to any building works commencing to avoid site error and unwanted additional costs.
+If you decide to use this procedure, you must be confident that the work will comply with the Building Regulations, or you will have to correct any work you carry out if your local authority requests this.
+In this respect, you do not have the protection provided by the approval of ‘full plans.
+We strongly advise a set of plans are produced, agreed and checked before any building works commence to avoid site error and unwanted additional costs.
 The local authority fees are no less for this option.